This article contains (Amazon) affiliate links, see my full disclosure at the bottom of the page.

 Your bust size should be measured around the fullest part of your breasts.
 Don’t pull the measuring tape too tight.
 You can wear a non-padded bra when you measure.
 My advice is to measure a couple of times and write down the outcomes.

-When you feel you have the outcome correct you then go check our calculator to find your bra size.
+When you feel you have the outcome correct you then go check my calculator to find your bra size.

 The other measurement you would have to know is your band size.
 These two measurements will decide which bra size is best for you.